awgrover/single-page-app-proof/README.md

 * Open _attachments/index.html in a browser.
 * Enable javascript
-* local-web-storage, and cookies for the file:///... location.
+* Enable local-web-storage, and cookies for the file:///... location.

 The .html is the "app",
 it stores its data in local-web-storage (indexedDB),